Hestia: Origin

 Hestia is a goddess of the first Olympian generation.
-She is the eldest daughter of the Titans Rhea and Cronus, and sister to Demeter, Hades, Hera, Poseidon, and Zeus.
-Immediately after their birth, starting with Hestia, Cronus swallowed each of them, but their mother deceived Cronus and helped Zeus escape.
-Zeus forced Cronus to disgorge his siblings and led them in a war against their father and the other Titans.
+In the Theogony, she is the eldest daughter of the Titans Rhea and Cronus, and sister to Demeter, Hera, Hades, Poseidon, and Zeus.
+Immediately after their birth, starting with Hestia, Cronus swallowed each of them, but their mother deceived Cronus and helped the infant Zeus escape.
+When he was grown up, Zeus forced Cronus to disgorge his siblings and led them in a war against their father and the other Titans.

-Karl Kerenyi interprets the lines from the Homeric Hymn to Aphrodite (composed around the eighth or seventh century BC) that Hestia is simultaneously the eldest and youngest Cronid to mean that because she was the first to be devoured and (presumably) the last to be yielded up again, Hestia thus counts as both the eldest and youngest daughter of her parents.
-It is more likely that the anonymous author of the hymn was trying to reconcile the two conflicting birth orders given by Hesiod and Homer; while in the Theogony the firstborn is Hestia, in the Iliad Hera states that she is the eldest child.
+Some scholars like Karl Kerenyi interpret the lines from the Homeric Hymn to Aphrodite (composed around the eighth or seventh century BC) that Hestia is simultaneously the eldest and youngest Cronid to mean that Hestia can count as both because she was the first to be devoured and (presumably) the last to be yielded up again when her father was forced to let go of the children he devoured.
+In addition, Hesiod who has Hestia as the firstborn wrote that Cronus threw up the stone that supplanted Zeus first, strongly implying a reverse order of disgorgement that could have been the influence of the hymn's author.
+On the other hand it is likely that the anonymous author of the hymn was trying to reconcile the two conflicting birth orders given by Hesiod and Homer; while in the Theogony the firstborn is Hestia, in the Iliad Hera states that she is the eldest child.

 Zeus assigned Hestia a duty to feed and maintain the fires of the Olympian hearth with the fatty, combustible portions of animal sacrifices to the gods.
 Wherever food was cooked, or an offering was burnt, she thus had her share of honor; also, in all the temples of the gods, she has a share of honor.
 "Among all mortals, she was chief of the goddesses".